Robert Suárez: San Diego Padres

 On December 1, 2021, Suárez signed a one-year contract with a 2023 player option with the San Diego Padres.

 On April 7, 2022, Suárez made his major league debut against the Arizona Diamondbacks, walking the first two batters he faced on a combined nine pitches before throwing a wild pitch, and then hitting a batter.
 Suárez was removed from the game without having recorded an out.
 All three runners he allowed later scored, earning him the loss.
 On July 12, Suárez was placed on the 60-day injured list after undergoing knee surgery to remove "loose impediments" the month prior.
 He was activated on August 6.
 On November 7, Suárez opted out of his contract and became a free agent.

-On November 17, 2022, the Padres signed Suárez to a 5-year, $46 million contract.
+On November 17, 2022, the Padres signed Suárez to a five-year, $46 million contract.
 After suffering from arm stiffness and right elbow inflammation during spring training, Suárez began the 2023 season on the injured list.
 He was transferred to the 60–day injured list on April 20, 2023.
 Suárez was activated on July 20.
 On August 23, Suárez was ejected for a sticky substance following a glove check, and received a 10–day suspension, which he unsuccessfully appealed.
 He finished the 2023 season with a 4–3 record and a 4.23 ERA with 24 strikeouts.

-In the 2024 season, Suárez was named as an All-Star and ended with a 9–3 record and a 2.77 ERA with 36 saves and 59 strikeouts.
+In the 2024 season, Suárez was named as an All-Star.
+He finished the season with a 9–3 record and a 2.77 ERA, along with 36 saves and 59 strikeouts.